Why decluttering your bedroom can make you fall asleep faster — sleep expert explains

 It’s confirmed in a study by the American Academy of Sleep Medicine, which states a cluttered bedroom can compromise sleep quality, leading to the associated problems of cognitive dysfunction, depression and stress.

-It could be time to declutter if you struggle to fall asleep at night and have an untidy bedroom.
-We spoke to Claire Davies, Tom’s Guide’s Editor and Certified Sleep Science Coach, to learn more.
+To coincide with Sleep Awareness Week 2024, we spoke to Claire Davies, Tom’s Guide’s Editor and Certified Sleep Science Coach, to learn how decluttering your bedroom could help you fall asleep faster.

 How does a messy bedroom interrupt your sleep?